uofuseismo/anxcor/README.md

 * Using obsplus Wavebank creates runtime race condition on hdf5 table reading, causing index corruption.
 Error not encountered if restricting workers to a single thread.

 * Returned DataSet requires some unravelling to properly plot.

+* ObsPy is currently not updated to be compatible with numpy 1.17.x or greater.
+This means that tests directly comparing obspy to anxcor are expected to fail whenever FFT or detrend operations are compared between the two packages.
+An inspection of these failing tests has confirmed that these errors are numerical in nature, not algorithmic.
 ## Planned Enhancements

 - FTAN and beamforming routines